nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 ## Install augur & auspice with Conda (recommended)

 [Download and install the latest version of Miniconda](https://conda.io/miniconda.html) which will make the `conda` command available to you.
 We're going to create a new environment called "nextstrain", which automatically installs `augur` and dependencies.
-We'll then install `auspice` into this environment.
+We'll then install `auspice` into this environment as well and optionally setup the `nextstrain` command.

 ```